HaveF/You-Dont-Know-JS/scope & closures/ch2.md

 foo( "var a = 2" );
 ```

+> get the idea of difference behavior of `eval` in strict mode and non-strict mode.

 There are other facilities in JavaScript which amount to a very similar effect to `eval(..)`. `setTimeout(..)` and `setInterval(..)` *can* take a string for their respective first argument, the contents of which are `eval`uated as the code of a dynamically-generated function.
 This is old, legacy behavior and long-since deprecated.
 Don't do it!